leozhangML/quotient_rml/README.md

 <img src="https://github.com/shesturnedtheweansagainstus/quotient_rml/blob/main/images/cylinder_quotient.jpeg" />

-More detailed explanations of the above functions and parameters as well as diagnostics and limitations can be found in the tutorial.ipynb file in `tutorials`.
+More detailed explanations of the above functions and parameters as well as diagnostics and limitations can be found in the notebooks in `tutorials`.

 ## Acknowledgements